hackclub/hackclub/case_studies/cherry_hill_high_school_east/2015-09-05_first_meeting/recap.md

 Step-by-step it went as follows:

 - **Rock, paper, scissors**: people _really_ liked it.
 Great starter.
-I gave out a pair of zip-up Bloomberg earpuds I got from PennApps X and a free iTunes song voucher I got from PennApps XII.
+I gave out a pair of zip-up Bloomberg earphones I got from PennApps X and a free iTunes song voucher I got from PennApps XII.

 - **The presentation**: also a success.
 One of our VPs (Salman) added an